 If you don’t have any priority creditors, you’ll check the “No” box and move to Part 2.
 If you have priority creditors, you’ll check “Yes” and continue with this section.
 You’ll provide information organized into five columns.

 First column.
 You’re asked for the following by filling in information or checking a box:

 Second column.
 Again, you’ll insert information or check the appropriate box as follows:

-You’ll list all of your other creditors in Part 2 by following the instructions provided above.
-The only difference is that you’ll be asked if the debt is a student loan; a family law obligation that you didn’t report in the priority claims section; or a debt to a pension or profit-sharing debt.
-If the debt is something else, explain what it is--such as credit card charges, medical treatment, or vet bills--in the “Other” section.
+You’ll list all other creditors in Part 2 by following the instructions provided above.
+The only difference is that you’ll be asked if the debt is a student loan, a family law obligation that you didn’t report in the priority claims section, or a debt to a pension or profit-sharing debt.
+If the debt is something else, explain what it is—such as credit card charges, medical treatment, or vet bills—in the “Other” section.

 Collection agencies need to know you’ve filed bankruptcy so they’ll stop harassing you.
 You’ll list them here.
 You’ll also list anyone who is in an executory contract or unexpired lease with you, such as your cable company.
 Anyone else that might need notice is also listed here.

 In the last section you’ll tally up all of your debts and insert the totals in the following categories:

 The last thing you’ll do is to add all the figures together and insert the total on the last form blank.